UW-HARVEST/Hayroll/README-pioneer.md

 ### Symbol Table

-Pioneer maintains a symbol table mapping macro names to their definitions (token sequences).
+Pioneer maintains a symbol table mapping non-user-defined macro names to their definitions (token sequences).
+Macros defined in both the target project and system headers are included.
 The expansion of macros depends on this symbol table, effectively substituting macro names with their bodies if defined, or leaving the macro name intact if undefined.

-TODO: "mapping macro names":  which macro names?
-Some? all?
-Not the user-defined ones?
-What about those defined in system header files that are outside the code the programmer wrote?

 Formally, a symbol table can be represented as:

 $$
-\sigma : String \rightarrow ASTNode
+\sigma : String \rightarrow MacroDef
 $$

 indicating the mapping from macro names to their definition nodes (the `#define` line).

-TODO: Above, I would use _MacroDef_ rather than _AstNode_, because it is more specific.
-(Even if your implementation doesn't have such a notion, clarity in this document is desirable.)

 ### State

-Pioneer explores all possible program states of a concrete C preprocessor in order to explore all its possible outputs.
+Pioneer finds all possible outputs of a C preprocessor execution by exploring all its execution states.
 In Pioneer, a **State** is defined as:

-TODO: I am confused by "concrete C preprocessor".
-Do you mean a C program?  or a preprocessor execution?
-The state is used by an abstract interpretation, so what does the word "concrete" indicate there?

-TODO: "in order to explore":  Avoid passive voice, and make the actor clear.
-What system will do that?
-Pioneer, or some other part of the system?

 $$
 s: State = (n: ProgramPoint, \sigma: SymbolTable, p: Premise)